Primary Workshops

 There are specific instructions on the booking form, but please follow these guidelines as you book your services.

-- Please plan sessions based on your school or university timetable, accounting for lunchtimes and breaks.
-As every institution has its own schedule that we do not have access to, please be specific with the exact times you would like to book.
+• Please plan sessions based on your school or university timetable, accounting for lunchtimes and breaks.
+As each setting has its own schedule that we do not have access to, please be specific with the exact times you would like to book.

 Can I book multiple sessions?

-- All bookings should be submitted by one member of staff, who will be the key contact for our visit.
+• All bookings should be submitted by one member of staff, who will act as the key contact for our visit.

-- Multiple workshop bookings should be grouped into one visit, on the same date.
-For groups of sessions over multiple days, please get in touch.
+• Multiple workshop bookings should be grouped into a single visit on the same date, where possible.
+For requests spanning multiple days, please indicate this on your booking form.

-- CPD inputs cannot be booked over multiple sessions, as the entire teaching staff cohort should attend a single session.
-Multiple schools can join together for one input.
+• CPD inputs cannot be split across multiple sessions, as the full teaching staff cohort should attend together.
+Multiple schools may join a single session.

-- Separate ITE sessions booked for Primary and Secondary students can be delivered on the same day.
+• Separate ITE sessions for primary and secondary students can be delivered on the same day.

-If you are planning an extensive series of inputs, please get in touch and we will arrange a call.
+If you are planning an extensive series of inputs, please get in touch to arrange a call.

-Do you offer sessions for learners with ASN?
+Do you offer sessions for learners with additional support needs?

 Yes.
-For learners with ASN within mainstream settings, our services are designed to be accessible to all learners with appropriate support from the school.
+For learners with additional support needs within mainstream settings, our services are designed to be accessible to all learners with appropriate support from the school.
 If there are steps we can take to accommodate the needs of your learners, please let us know when booking.

-For secondary schools, we deliver a workshop specifically for learners with ASN who are accommodated outwith the mainstream learning environment.
-As we tailor these inputs to the needs of your learners, we require a call to discuss the session with one of our Programmes & Delivery Officers.
+For secondary schools, we deliver a workshop specifically for learners with additional support needs who are accommodated outwith the mainstream learning environment.
+As we tailor these inputs to the needs of your learners, we require a call to discuss the session with one of our Education Officers.
 For further information, visit Secondary Workshops.

 AV requirements for all services:

-Primary workshops: Our Programmes and Delivery Officer will come to the learners’ classroom to keep them in their normal learning environment.
+Primary workshops: Our Education Officer will come to the learners’ classroom to keep them in their normal learning environment.
 Classrooms will need access to AV equipment as specified above.

 Do participants require any materials?

-We provide all the materials required for all of our primary workshops.
+We provide all required materials for our services.

 Can I share your visit on social media?

-Yes, but please discuss this with the Programmes & Delivery Officer before posting.
+Yes, but please discuss this with the Education Officer before posting.